ruckus/quickeebooks/README.md

 	token = at.token
 	secret = at.secret
 	realm_id = params['realmId']
-	# store the token, secret & RealmID somewhere for this user
+	# store the token, secret & RealmID somewhere for this user, you will need all 3 to work with Quickeebooks
 end
 ```